ForgottenGlory/Living-Skyrim-2/README.md

    - Using Bodyslide/Outfit Studio.
    - Using custom LOOT groups and metadata.

-If you are missing any of these skills, you either need to be willing to put in the time to learn them to even consider adding to Living Skyrim.
+If you are missing any of these skills, you need to be willing to put in the time to learn them to even consider adding to Living Skyrim.
 Again, no support is provided for this, so you are *completely on your own* when it comes to these.
 If you aren't willing to put in the time to learn how to add mods properly, you will *not, under any circumstances* be able to add to the list.

 ## Troubleshooting & FAQ
 Additions will be made to this FAQ as needed.

 **What do/don’t you support?**
 All unmodified Wabbajack installs of Living Skyrim are supported.
 Pirated copies of Skyrim are illegal and not supported.
 Any modlist that changes Living Skyrim by adding/removing mods is not supported.
 Manually installed reproductions of Living Skyrim are not supported (though kudos will be given if you figure it out for yourself.).
-Re-shade and alternate ENBs are not supported.
-Mods from LE/Oldrim are not supported and will never be included in Living Skyrim.
+Any ENB compatible with the weather mods installed with Living Skyrim are supported.
+With extremely few exceptions, mods from LE/Oldrim are not supported and will never be included in Living Skyrim.
 Converting old saves to Living Skyrim is not supported, only new saves created after Living Skyrim is installed are supported.
+The same is true of saves from previous versions of Living Skyrim.

 **The installer isn’t working, what can I do?**
 The short answer: wait for an update.
 The long answer is you can try to install the missing mods manually if the files are still available on the Nexus, but again, do not ask for anyone to share old files.
 I work a full-time job in addition to several other personal projects, of which Living Skyrim is just one.
 If installs are failing, I will try to update as quickly as possible but sometimes it may be a couple of days before I can get to it.

 **How often does Living Skyrim update?**
 There’s no set schedule for Living Skyrim updates.
 If a mod updates and the list requires a revision, I’ll try to get to it as quickly as possible, but I make no promises.
 Sometimes troubleshooting updates and rebuilding the list can take days.
-Anytime there is an update, it will be clearly communicated on the Wabbajack Discord server.
+Anytime there is an update, it will be clearly communicated on the Wabbajack and Living Skyrim Discord servers.
 That being said, as long as nothing else changes, you should be safe to continue playing an existing installation unless there is an update to Skyrim itself.
 Remember: the point of all modlists is to play the game.
 If you’re spending more time updating your list than playing, you’re doing it wrong.

 **I found a bug!
 How do I report it?**
 Check the [LS Issues](https://github.com/ForgottenGlory/Living-Skyrim-2/issues).
 If it’s not already on there, submit a new issue.
 Be as specific as possible, including screenshots if possible.
 If it is related to a specific mod, include the name of the mod and the exact steps to reproduce the issue.
 The best thing you can send for things like incorrect numbers/values or dark face NPCS (if there are any)  is a screenshot of the thing in question selected with the console including the ID of the object/character.
 Vague reports such as “my game randomly CTDs” will be ignored if they do not include more details.

 **Can I play this list on a 75/100/144hz screen?**
 Yes.
-The SKSE64 Havok Fix is included.
+Display Tweaks SSE is included which allows for this.

 **Is [mod name] included in this list?**
 Probably not.
 Check the [LS spreadsheet](https://docs.google.com/spreadsheets/d/1i31E32PtFQv_soryzrH8dOmk-Yk3n1GZIuQnuFsy2XY/edit?usp=sharing) to be certain.